rafaelribeiro1510/ASCIIValley/docs/README.md

 - allows for a higher degree of cohesion.
 Methods that perform actions of the same "domain" are grouped together.
 For example, the files [ChunkView.java](../src/main/java/com.g64.view/ChunkView.java), [MapView.java](../src/main/java/com.g64.view/MapView.java) and [EntityView.java
  ](../src/main/java/com.g64.view/EntityView.java) that deal which tasks are related to data displaying all belong to the package `com.g64.view`.
-- possibly faster development speed in the long run due to the consistent organization.
+- faster development speed in the long run due to consistent organization.

 **Liabilities:**
 - requires a higher number of files that can build up over time with the increase of the project's complexity.